Universal relation between $C_{T}$ and the CFT Weyl anomaly: Introduction

-This result, of course, complies with the well-known results for the conformal scalar $C_T=\frac{d}{d-1}=2$ and the convention that for the free boson $c=1$.
+This result, of course, complies with the well-known results for the conformal scalar $C_T=d/(d-1)=2$ and the convention that $c=1$ for the free boson.

-\item \textbf{d=4:} The anomaly is determined by $a$ and $c$, coefficients of the Euler density and Weyl tensor squared terms, respectively, modulo a trivial total derivative (ttd)
+\paragraph{\boldmath $d=4$.} The anomaly is determined by $a$ and $c$, coefficients of the Euler density and Weyl tensor squared terms, respectively, modulo a trivial total derivative,

 Here, $C_T$ is uniquely proportional to the $c$ coefficient associated with the square of the Weyl tensor.
-The 2‑point function of \(T_{a b}\) is controlled by the coefficient of \(W^2\), \textit{i.e.}, by \(c\).
-The Euler term \(E_4\) and the trivial total derivative do not contribute at quadratic order in the metric fluctuation around flat space, and, as shown in~\cite{Osborn_1994},
+The two-point function of $T_{ab}$ is controlled by the coefficient of $W^2$, i.e., by $c$.
+The Euler term $E_4$ and the trivial total derivative do not contribute at quadratic order in the metric fluctuation around flat space, and, as shown in ref.~\cite{Osborn:1993cr},

-\item \textbf{d=6:} As $d$ increases, the number of independent Weyl invariants ($I_i$) grows.
-In $d=6$, there are three such coefficients ($c_1, c_2, c_3$).
-Of the three Weyl invariants, only one relates to \(C_T\).
+\paragraph{\boldmath $d=6$.} As $d$ increases, the number of independent Weyl invariants ($I_i$) grows.
+In $d=6$, there are three such coefficients ($c_1$, $c_2$ and $c_3$).
+Out of the three Weyl invariants, only one is related to $C_T$.
 The anomaly is usually written as

-where \(I_1\) and \(I_2\) are cubic in the Weyl tensor, while \(I_3\) contains terms of the schematic form \(W \nabla^2 W + lot + ttd\).
-The lower-order terms in derivatives ($lot$) clearly do not contribute to the quadratic expansion around flat space and are not directly related to $C_T$.
-Therefore, it is the central charge $c_3$ that relates to $C_T$~\cite{Osborn_1994,Beccaria:2015ypa}
+where $I_1$ and $I_2$ are cubic in the Weyl tensor, while $I_3$ contains terms of the schematic form $W \nabla^2W+\text{lot}+\text{ttd}$.
+The lower-order terms in derivatives ($\text{lot}$) clearly do not contribute to the quadratic expansion around flat space and are not directly related to $C_T$.
+Therefore, it is the central charge $c_3$ that relates to $C_T$~\cite{Osborn:1993cr,Beccaria:2015ypa},

-\item \textbf{d=8:} The pattern expands even further.
-There is a larger number of Weyl invariants \(I_i\) in the anomaly.
+\paragraph{\boldmath $d=8$.} The pattern expands even further.
+There is a larger number of Weyl invariants $I_i$ in the anomaly.
 Fortunately, only those invariants whose expansion contains quadratic terms of the Weyl tensor (with derivatives allowed) can contribute to $C_T$.
-Strictly cubic and higher curvature invariants start only at cubic order in the metric fluctuation and thus only affect 3‑point and higher stress‑tensor correlators.
+Strictly cubic and higher curvature invariants start only at cubic order in the metric fluctuation and thus only affect $3$‑point and higher stress‑tensor correlators.